AI & Privacy

 Best For:

-• 8B: Everyday professional work, document summarization, code generation, content drafting
+• 8B: Everyday professional work, document summarization, code generation, content drafting.
+The best balance of capability and accessibility.

 • 70B: Complex analysis, detailed reasoning, high-stakes professional applications

-• 405B: Research and enterprise applications requiring maximum capability
+• 405B: Research and enterprise applications requiring maximum capability.
+First open model to truly compete with GPT-4.

 Hardware Requirements: